whitecypher/vgo/README.md

 #### Default

 Installs the dependencies listed in the manifest at the designated reference point.
 If no manifest exists, `go in` is implied and run automatically to build dependencies and install them.
 Where no reference point is available in the manifest the last reference compatible with the required version, branch, tag, or commit will be installed.
-The installed reference point will be stored in the manifest unless otherwise suppressed using the `-dry` option.
+The installed reference point will be stored in the manifest unless otherwise suppressed using the `--dry` option.

 ```sh
 vgo [-dry]